 When the menopause happens

-In the UK, most women reach the menopause around the age of 52.
-However, it can happen earlier, or later, than this.
-If you have epilepsy, there’s a possibility that you may start the menopause earlier than other women.
-This is more likely if you have frequent seizures.
+In the UK, most women reach the menopause around the age of 51.
+If you have frequent seizures with your epilepsy, you may have the menopause a few years earlier than this.

-More information about the menopause is available from NHS Choices.
+More information about the menopause is available from the NHS website.

 The menopause and seizures

-Hormone replacement therapy (HRT) is a treatment that involves taking certain hormone supplements.
-The aim of HRT is to lessen or stop symptoms of the menopause, such as hot flushes and night sweats.
-Many women don’t have severe menopause symptoms, so don’t take HRT.
-But it can be helpful for women who find that the menopause is affecting their quality of life.
+HRT involves taking hormone supplements to control the hot flushes and night sweats of the menopause.
+Many women don’t have severe menopausal symptoms, so don’t choose to take HRT.
+HRT is helpful for women who find that the symptoms of the menopause are worsening their quality of life.